 Return the full path of an image file relative to the root directory of the disassembly.
 If fname does not end with '.png' or '.gif', an appropriate suffix will be appended (depending on the default image format).
-If fname starts with a '/', it will be removed and the remainder returned (in which case path_id is ignored).
+If fname starts with a '/', it will be removed and the remainder returned.
 If fname is blank, None is returned.
+If fname contains an image path ID replacement field, the corresponding parameter value from the [Paths] section will be substituted.

-- fname The name of the image file. - path_id The ID of the target directory (as defined in the [Paths] section of the ref file). - frames The list of frames (instances of Frame) that define the image.
+- fname The name of the image file. - path_id The ID of the target directory (as defined in the [Paths] section).
+This is not used if fname starts with a 'l' or contains an image path ID replacement field. - frames The list of frames (instances of Frame) that define the image.
 If supplied, it is used to determine whether the image is animated, and select the appropriate filename suffix accordingly.